Health effects of electronic cigarettes: Metals

-As of 2014 evidence on the long-term exposure of metals was limited.
-Metals including nickel, cadmium, lead, chromium, nickel, tin, and silicate have been reported in e-cigarette vapor.
+Metals including nickel, cadmium, lead, chromium, tin, and silicate have been reported in e-cigarette vapor.
 The device could contribute small amounts of metals in the liquid and vapor, because their metal parts contact the e-liquid.

-A 2014 review concluded that it was unlikely that metal contamination was a serious health risk.
 A 2018 PHE report stated, "[e-cigarettes] that generate minimal metal emissions should become an industry standard."
-In 2014 the American Heart Association referenced low levels of metals in emissions.
-A 2014 review concluded metal particles from various components of e-cigarettes appeared in vapor, with potential exposures higher than smoke.
-A 2013 study reported metal particles in the aerosol were at levels 10-50 times less than permitted in inhalation medicines.
-A 2014 review found no evidence of vapor contamination with metals that would justify a health concern.

 A 2016 study reported that metals can be carcinogenic, nephrotoxic, neurotoxic, and hemotoxic.
 A 2018 study reported that copper nanoparticles can induce mitochondrial and DNA injury in lung fibroblasts.
 DNA repair can be impeded by vaporized titanium dioxide nanoparticles as demonstrated by single-strand DNA breaks and oxidative stress in the DNA of A549 cells.
 Heavy metals are correlated with serious health issues.
 Inhaling lead can induce serious neurologic injury, notably to the growing brains of children.

-A 2015 report by the American College of Physicians stated that metals may adversely affect the nervous system.
 A 2016 review concluded that metals reported in vapor may induce cell damage and initiate inflammatory cytokine such as in human lung fibroblasts.
 A 2017 review concluded, "E-cigarette aerosols and copper nanoparticles induced mitochondrial ROS production, mitochondrial stress (reduced stability of OxPhos electron transport chain (ETC) complex IV subunit) and DNA fragmentation in lung fibroblasts."
-A 2013 review concluded that metallic nanoparticles are associated with respiratory distress and disease.
 A 2017 review linked cadmium to low sperm density.

 A 2023 review concluded that the evidence about metals in vapor was not sufficient to create a firm conclusion.
 It highlighted that prior smoking history was not always appropriately considered in these studies due to long half-life for some metals.